 Who is running virtual fairs?

-Most universities are planning virtual careers fairs for the 2020/21 academic year.
+Most universities are running virtual careers fairs.
 Check with your university careers service when yours will be.

 There are also careers fairs held by graduate job websites such as TARGETjobs.

 What other virtual careers events might there be?

 You can expect other types of careers events to become virtual.
 Check what online events your university careers service is arranging this year, such as skills workshops and employer presentations.